-The pre-training data from the development of the UCCIX Irish LLM was released open-source, this is comprised primarily of data crawled from the web and English-Irish bitext from the European Language Resource Coordination (ELRC).
-Additionally, a subset of the National Corpus of Irish was made available for this project under the CC BY-SA 4.0 licence.
-Due to copyright restrictions, the corpus was shuffled at sentence level and copyright protected data such as books was not shared with the author.
-An overview of the pre-training data and sources is shown in Table \ref{tab:data-sources}, where \textit{En} represents English and \textit{Ga} represents Irish.
+As with the GaBERT and UCCIX models, we use the available web-crawled Irish data, drawing from the de-duplicated dataset released by the UCCIX team \cite{tran2024uccixirishexcellencelargelanguage}.
+Additionally, a subset of the National Corpus of Irish was made available for this project under the CC BY-SA 4.0 license.
+Due to copyright restrictions, the corpus was shuffled at the sentence level and copyright-protected data was not shared.
+An overview of the pre-training data and sources is shown in Table \ref{tab:data-sources}.